 Step 1.
 Log-In to Your Chase Account

 Keep in mind, you can NOT set up travel notices using the Chase mobile app.
 So you’ll have to log-in on your desktop or on mobile web browser.

-Once you log-in, you can click on “Customer Center” in the top right-hand corner of the page.
+Once you log-in, you can click on “Account Management” in the top navigation bar, and then click “Profile & Settings“.